uiansol/zentube/README.md

 # ZenTube

-A modern YouTube search interface demonstrating clean architecture patterns with Go, HTMX, and Templ.
-Built as a **portfolio project** and **reference scaffolding** for developers learning this stack.
+A minimalist YouTube search interface built with Go, HTMX, and Templ.
+Designed to help you find videos without getting lost in the endless rabbit hole of recommendations.

-## 🎯 Project Goals

-This project serves as:

-1. **Portfolio Piece**: Demonstrating proficiency with modern Go web development
+## 💡 Motivation

+YouTube's recommendation algorithm is designed to maximize engagement, which often means losing hours to suggested videos you never intended to watch.
+This project was born from a real frustration: wanting to quickly search for specific content without getting distracted by the endless stream of recommended videos.

+ZenTube provides a clean, focused interface - just search, find what you need, and move on.
+No distractions, no wasted time.

-2. **Reference Architecture**: Clean, production-ready scaffolding for Go + HTMX + Templ projects
+Additionally, this project serves as **reference scaffolding** for developers learning the Go + HTMX + Templ stack, demonstrating clean architecture patterns and modern web development practices.
-3. **Learning Resource**: Companion codebase for an upcoming technical article explaining these architectural patterns

 > **Note**: This is a work-in-progress.
 Future additions will include database integration, Docker setup, and additional features.

 ## ✨ Features

 - 🔍 Clean, distraction-free YouTube search interface
+- 🚫 No recommendations, no algorithmic rabbit holes
 - ⚡ HTMX-powered SPA-like experience without JavaScript frameworks
 - 🎨 Server-side rendering with type-safe Templ templates
 - 🏗️ **Clean Architecture** (Hexagonal/Ports & Adapters pattern)